-First, although you will hear and see considerable Kyrgyz on the streets of Kyrgyzstan, the vast majority of Bishkek's citizens speak fluent Russian.
-Many will proudly boast that they speak better Russian than some people in Russia, with little to no discernable accent.
-Russian is also readily heard and seen publically.
+First, although you will hear and see considerable Kyrgyz on the streets of Kyrgyzstan, the vast majority of Bishkek’s citizens speak fluent Russian.
+Many will proudly boast that they speak better Russian than some people in Russia, with little to no discernible accent.
+Russian is also readily heard and seen publicly.

 I was also impressed by the teachers at London School, our partners in Bishkek, who utilize a lively and deliberate methodology that kept classes moving at a comfortable speed, involving all students in the small class, and utilizing multiple brain sectors.
 In a single advanced class session, for instance, students read aloud, discussed vocabulary, independently formulated ideas, and even debated each other – all without leaving the target language of Russian.

 Bishkek also has a shockingly low cost of living.
 Most things cost well under half of Moscow prices and considerably less than in any of Russia’s major cities.
 Of course, this is because Kyrgyzstan is a relatively poor country with few accessible natural resources.
 Bishkek is thus something of a no-frills city.
 Sidewalks and roads are cracked and poorly maintained, public transport is cramped, and much of the city, while generally green and pleasant, feels either a bit rundown or has the appearance of being developed haphazardly; in a style that one would expect of a city looking for whatever investment it can get.